kign/c4wa/etc/doc/language.md

 Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to no need to use alignment in Web Assembly memory).

+`void` keyword is recognized, but it isn't really a type, but more like indicator of "no type".
+For now, `void` could only be used in function definition or declaration to indicate "no return value".
+You can't have `void *`, etc.

 `typedef` isn't supported.
 You must use syntax `struct NAME` when declaring variables of type `struct`.
 There are no `union`s.